akosek/ricky-morty/README.md

 # ricky-morty

+React Native APP to search for Ricky Morty Characters, It uses Ricky Morty GraphQL API.
-React Native APP was created by expo
+For faster development App was created with expo client

-Run Project:
-npm start
+In the project directory, you can run:
+### `npm start`